 Your loft may be the perfect location for raccoons to bed down, make nests, and even have litters of baby raccoons.
 They can often get in straight through holes on your roof, or they can find areas on your furnace, vents, or chimney to get into the attic.
 Once they’ve made their home in your loft, they could cause considerable damage.
 Raccoons are mischief makers by character, and will find out the way to open latches, shred cloth, and urinate and defecate everywhere.

 The most Effective way of eliminating raccoons from the loft is prevention.
 Make certain all attic windows are closed and locked, inspect yearly for weak spots on your roof and holes in your eaves.
 Check to make certain there are no cracks, holes, or any other places for raccoons to get in and take up residence in your attic.
 If they’re already there, then there are quite a few ways of removing raccoons from the loft.

 The best way To eliminate raccoons from the attic inexpensively is to set traps.
 These are small cages, which you are able to bait and trap a raccoon in without injuring it.
 After you’ve caught the raccoon (or raccoons), then contact animal control to have them removed from the attic safely.
 Animal control will most likely relocate the raccoons into a place where they are not likely to find their ways back to your attic.

-If There are too many raccoons, or you can’t seem to capture them with all the traps, you might want to think about contacting a professional Daytona Raccoon Removal company.
+If There are too many raccoons, or you can’t seem to capture them with all the traps, you might want to think about contacting a professional such as Broward Animal Trapping.
 They will come to your home, assess the situation, and find a way to eliminate the animals in the most humane way possible.